 – Man United

-The world famous Lowry theatre is situated at Salford Quays, Greater Manchester, The Theatre opend on 12 October 2000 by Queen Elizabeth.
+The world famous Lowry theatre is situated at Salford Quays, Greater Manchester, The Theatre opened on 12 October 2000 by Queen Elizabeth.
 It is a very popular theatre, it was Greater Manchester’s most visited tourist attractions in 2010-2011.
 The theatre is named after the 20th century painter L.S Lowry, Lowry’s paintings where known for his industrial scenes of the north west of England.
 The building was designed by 2 architects in 1990 unfortunately one of the designers died not long after the project began so the other continued on with the project.
 Funding was realised by 1996 and The Lowry Trust became responsible for the project.
 The project cost a whopping £106 million and was completed in 1999.
 The Lowry have an ongoing investment yearly of £5 million to improve the facilities and reduce the environmental foot print, Many things have had to change from major structural changes to decorating the bar with a tree with leaves made out of cotton to symbolise the cotton industry Manchester was so well known for.
-Take a look at the Lowry website to see whats going on https://thelowry.com/ The gallery some 2000 square meters of gallery space includes approx. 400 of his woks in oil, pastel and watercolours from all periods of his career.
+The gallery some 2000 square meters of gallery space includes approx. 400 of his woks in oil, pastel and watercolours from all periods of his career.
 With multimedia taking a more prominent part in the visitors experience encouraging more participation and interaction with the works.
 At the core of the theatre there are two theatres and a drama studio.
-If the artwork inspires you to have similar works on your wall at home and are in need of some specialist transport to get your artwork home please give us a call on 03300417079 as we have all sizes of vehicles,all fully insured to enable us to courier your artwork home.
+If the artwork inspires you to have similar works on your wall at home and are in need of some specialist transport to get your artwork home please give us a call on 03300417079 as we have all sizes of vehicles, all fully insured to enable us to courier your artwork home.